Rafaela Porras Ayllón: Life

 Rafaela Porras Ayllón was born in Pedro Abad on 1 March 1850 as the daughter of Ildefonso Porras (the mayor of Córdoba) and Rafaela Castilo as the tenth of thirteen children; she had one sole sister and eleven brothers.
 Her father died in 1854 while tending to victims of a cholera epidemic and her mother later followed in 1869.
-Her devotion to Jesus Christ during her childhood was ever so profound and she visited her parish on a frequent basis.
+Her devotion to Jesus Christ during her childhood was ever so profound.
+She visited her parish on a frequent basis.
 The death of her mother served to motivate her more to devote herself to God.

-She took a vow of perpetual chastity to God on 25 March 1865 on the Feast of the Annunciation.
-In February 1874 she and her sister María Dolores travelled to the convent of Poor Clare nuns in their hometown in order to discern what their vocation was.
-The two sisters were clothed with the habit for the first time on 4 June 1874 and so commenced their novitiate and joined a group of 21 other novices.
+She made a vow of perpetual chastity on 25 March 1865 on the Feast of the Annunciation.
+In February 1874 she and her sister María Dolores travelled to the convent of Poor Clares in their hometown in order to discern what their vocation was.
+The two sisters were clothed with the religious habit on 4 June 1874 and joined a group of 21 other novices.

-In 1875, the two entered a religious congregation - the Sisters of Mary Reparatrix - and it was there that she assumed her new religious name of "María of the Sacred Heart of Jesus".
-The pair remained there when the congregation moved to Seville; with the aid of Bishop Zeferino González y Díaz Tuñón founded the Institute of Adorers of the Blessed Sacrament and Daughters of Mary Immaculate - this would be the origin of the order that she and her sister would establish not long after.
+In 1875, the two entered a religious congregation, the Sisters of Mary Reparatrix, and it was there that Ayllon assumed the religious name María of the Sacred Heart of Jesus.
+The pair remained there when the congregation moved to Seville; with the aid of Bishop Zeferino González y Díaz Tuñón founded the Institute of Adorers of the Blessed Sacrament and Daughters of Mary Immaculate – this would be the origin of the congregation that she and her sister would establish not long after.
 The group went to Madrid to make their vows in 1877.

-With her sister and sixteen religious the group moved to Andujar and then to Madrid; the order received the diocesan approval of the Cardinal Archbishop of Toledo Juan de la Cruz Ignacio Moreno y Maisonave on 14 April 1877.
+With her sister and sixteen sisters the group moved to Andujar and then to Madrid; the congregation received the diocesan approval of the Archbishop of Toledo, Juan de la Cruz Ignacio Moreno y Maisonave, on 14 April 1877.
 She made brief vows on 8 June 1877 and then made her perpetual profession on 8 November 1888.
 The congregation received the papal decree of praise of Pope Leo XIII in 1886 at which point the congregation was officiated in the name of the Handmaids of the Sacred Heart of Jesus and issued his papal approval in 1887.
-The order would grow with new institutes being formed in Zaragoza (1885) and Bilbao (1886) in Spain and with a house in Rome (1892) being established as well.
-She was appointed as the Superior of her order and remained in that post until 3 March 1893 when she resigned and anointed her sister as her successor; she then withdrew to the house in Rome and spent the remainder of her life there.
+The congregation would grow with new institutes being formed in Zaragoza (1885) and Bilbao (1886) in Spain and with a house in Rome (1892) being established as well.
+She was appointed as the Superior and remained in that post until 3 March 1893 when she resigned and anointed her sister as her successor; she then withdrew to the house in Rome and spent the remainder of her life there.
 She had resigned because of misunderstandings with her colleagues thus deemed it prudent to step aside from her position.

 She died in her room in Rome in 1925.
 Her death came at the point where the benediction of the Eucharist took place in the convent chapel close to her room.
 She is buried in Rome at the institute based there.